Ever since the isolation of the islands forced its inhabitants to use what the land gave them, as a way to overcome some of their daily difficulties.

-Equally, the magnificent and artistic flowers and other interesting works made from the core of the fig tree and the Hydrangea, typical of the islands of Faial and Flores, show great artistic skill.
+Likewise, the magnificent and artistic flowers and other interesting works in fig tree or hydrangea, characteristic of the islands of Faial and Flores, are worthy pieces of their crafts.